Pasta Making Class in Italy for Food Lovers: Our Best 10 Picks for 2025

-A couple of years ago, we joined our first pasta-making class in Italy — a hands-on experience in a cosy cooking studio tucked away in Trastevere, Rome.
+A couple of years ago, we joined our first class in a little studio in Trastevere, Rome.
+Just us, a wooden table, flour, eggs—and a rolling pin.
+No fancy equipment, just our hands and some patience.

-We’ve put together a guide to the best pasta-making classes in Italy for 2025, based on our personal experiences and lots of research.
+We’ve put together a guide to our favourite pasta-making classes in Italy for 2025, based on our own travel experiences and lots of research—so you can skip the guesswork and dive right into the good stuff (i.e., fresh pasta, made by you).

 👉 Pro tip: We always book our favourite pasta-making classes in Italy 2–3 months ahead of time — especially during spring and summer.
 Most classes offer free cancellation, so you can lock in your spot and adjust later if your travel plans change!